-- Many tattoos are of things that exude evil focus on evil, violence, or nudity.
-Demonic symbolism, nude pictures, bad words, etc. are to be avoided at all costs.
+- Many tattoos are of things that exude evil.
+Snakes, skulls, demonic signs, bad words, etc. are to be avoided at all costs.

 We must always consider our influence and how it will affect others.
+This is not a right or wrong issue, but simply one of wisdom.
 God tells us to be wise and seek wisdom in our decisions (Pr 8:33).
 Whatever decision an individual makes, I recommend seeking outside counsel before getting something as permanent as a tattoo (Pr 11:14).
 It is not wrong for a christian to get a tattoo, but it certainly isn’t a decision to make lightly.

 I was baptized when I was eighteen, and I remember why I was doing it, but it was also out of fear that if I died without being baptized that I would die and go to hell.
 However, when I answered ‘yes’ to "Do you believe that Jesus is the Son of God and came down and died for the remission of your sins?", I remember being hesitant.
 I'm twenty-two now, and looking back, I can't remember if I truly believed that, and I'm worried that I won't go to heaven if I died.
 I believe it firmly now, but do you think I should be re-baptized just to make sure?